Join us in service to the community and to each other!

 Team members are responsible for maintaining the flower gardens surrounding the center.
 Team members may volunteer together or alone to assist in caring for the grounds.
 The Garden Team sponsors several “garden days” during the year and all are invited to help weed, trim roses, prune shrubs, plant and transplant flowers, rake leaves and have fun doing it.
 No green thumb or gardening experience is needed.
 Come and play with us!

-The task of this team is to welcome members and greet new people attending the Unity service for the first time.
+This task is a part of our Welcome Team.
+The goal of this team is to welcome members and greet new people attending the Unity service for the first time.
 We encourage all regular attendees to provide as much assistance as possible regarding questions asked about Unity and The UNITY Center.
 We ask everyone to wear a name tag, and we introduce attendees to each other.
 During the Sunday service greeters collect the offering.
 An orientation is provided.
 We need people who are pleasant and good listeners.

 This team serves refreshments after or between the Sunday services.